 LAVENDER ESSENTIAL OIL (OPTIONAL)

-If you prefer to leave the lavender out, you can substitute it for tea tree essential oil.
-Tea tree is another great essential oil to add to this peel-off mask and can help to cleanse and purify the skin.
+If you prefer to leave the lavender out, you can substitute it for tea tree essential oil, which is a natural cleanser and purifier.

 INGREDIENTS